kakwok/MDS_CMSDAS/_episodes/04-analysis_strategy.md

 > Feynman diagram of the higgs portal model, where a pair of LLPs (S) are produced from the Higgs and the LLPs can decay to fermions.
 {: .callout}

-## Trigger strategy and event-level selections
+## Trigger strategy selections

+Trigger selection is the beginning of any CMS analysis.

 As mentioned in the introductory slides, there's no dedicated trigger for this signature in Run2.

-For the Run2 search, we use the MET trigger, which has a 1% signal efficiency for higgs portal signals.
-For the signal event, when one LLP decays in the muon detector, for LLP $c\tau\sim 1$, in most cases the second LLP also decays outside of the calorimeter, so the MET is highly correlated with the higgs pT, as seen in Figure 1.2
-Therefore, when we require a high MET in the signal event, we are selecting for a boosted Higgs phase space.
+We are using `MET > 200 GeV` due to the lack of dedicated trigger on the MDS object.

+As a result, in order for signal events to pass the large MET trigger
+ - the Higgs is recoiled against a high pT jet
+ - When the LLPs decays beyond calorimeters, the decay
+ - Since the Higgs has a high pT, the MET will be large

+This results in the following event topology for signals:

 > ## Figure 4.2
 > <img src="../fig/trigger.png" alt="" style="width: 600px;"/>
 > Diagram demonstrating the signal topology.
+>
+> The Higgs is recoiled against an ISR (Initial-State Radiation) jet in a back-to-back configuration.
+>
+> The Higgs decay immediately into 2 LLPs.
+>
+> When LLPs are decaying in the Muon System or beyond, this will result in MET.
 {: .callout}

+> ## Open a notebook
+>
+> For this part, open the notebook called `analysis_strategy.ipynb`
+> You will
+>  - confirm that pT of the Higgs matches the size of MET in the event.
+>  - compute the trigger efficiency for signals
+>
+> The typical trigger efficiency for signals is around 1% {: .checklist}

+## Event selections

 The event selections for this search are kept at minimal to be as model independent as possible.

-We only apply the MET trigger and an offline MET cut of 200 GeV, due to the use of the high-MET skim dataset.
+We only apply the MET trigger and an *offline* MET cut of 200 GeV, due to the use of the high-MET skim dataset.

 To select for a signal-like cluster from an LLP, we will investigate a number of variables that are used in the analysis that remove punch-through jet and muon brem background in the following sections.